Complete Guide to Understanding Your Computer Motherboard and Components

 This is the connection point on the computer motherboard for mass storage devices such as hard disk drives, optical drives, and solid-state drives.
 Serial ATA succeeded the earlier Parallel ATA (PATA) standard to become the predominant interface for storage devices.

 This type of controller is an integrated circuit found on the computer motherboard.
-It handles the slower and less prominent input/output devices such as floppy disk controller, game port, parallel port, real time clock, and serial port UART among others.
+It manages slower and less prominent input/output devices, such as the floppy disk controller, game port, parallel port, real-time clock, and serial port UART, among others.

 Conclusion on Computer Motherboard